Great results for just 10 seconds of brushing, but there’s room for improvement

 Y-Brush is one of the best mouthpiece toothbrushes that I have seen and tested to date.

-The brushing results are surprisingly good.
-It is a better option than not brushing at all, but it is not quite good enough to replace your regular toothbrush, yet.
+The brushing results are surprisingly good, but it is not quite good enough to replace your regular toothbrush, yet.

 - 3 modes